IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-app.md

 ### Apps

-IndiGO supports integration of Android application stores.
+TomTom IndiGO supports integration of Android application stores.
 The _Apps_ tab contains a placeholder for an app store, which can be configured to display the app store of your choice.
 This tab also contains any other application that is installed outside of the system image.

 You can read more about how to configure an app store of your choice in [this section](/indigo/documentation/tutorials-and-examples/setup/configure-an-app-store).